Projective representation theory for compact quantum groups and the quantum Baum-Connes assembly map: Projective representation theory for compact quantum groups

 Conversely, assume that $\delta_p$ is cleft.
 Then $\mathcal{B}(H)$ contains a minimal projection $e$ such that $\delta(e)$ and $e\otimes 1$ are unitarily equivalent in $\mathcal{B}(H)\otimes M$.
 The same reasoning as in Theorem \ref{theo.vNCleftProjectiveTorsion} then shows that $\delta$ is cleft.

 Assume now that $v$ is a unitary in $\mathcal{B}(pH)\overline{\otimes}L^{\infty}(\mathbb{G})$ implementing $\delta_p$ and $\widetilde{u} \in \mathcal{B}(H)\overline{\otimes}L^{\infty}(\mathbb{G}) $ a unitary implementing $\delta$.
 Assume that $\Omega$ is the $2$-cocycle associated to $v$, and $\widetilde{\Omega}$ the $2$-cocycle associated to $\widetilde{u}$.
 Then it is easily seen that $(p\otimes 1)\widetilde{u}$ is a $\widetilde{\Omega}^*$-representation implementing $\delta_p$.
 Hence $\Omega$ and $\widetilde{\Omega}$ are cohomologous, say $\widetilde{\Omega} = (X^*\otimes X^*)\Omega\Delta(X)$ where $\widetilde{u}(p\otimes 1) = v(1\otimes X)$.
-Hence $u = \widetilde{u}(1\otimes X^*)$ is an $\Omega^*$-representation implementing $\delta$ with $u(1\otimes p) =v$. \end{proof}
+Hence $u = \widetilde{u}(1\otimes X^*)$ is an $\Omega^*$-representation implementing $\delta$ with $u(p\otimes 1) =v$. \end{proof}

 We can now generalize Theorem \ref{theo.vNCleftProjectiveTorsion} to the infinite dimensional setting for \emph{continuous} projective representations.
-Although we will later show that this holds in general, independently of this result, it seems worthwhile to present the more direct argument for this case.
+As mentioned, we will later then strengthen this and show that this holds in fact in general.